R-Juhasz/flutter_word_wheel_game/README.md

 Word Wheel Game
 Overview
 "Word Wheel Game" is a bespoke mobile app designed to challenge your vocabulary and quick thinking.
 This game was built as part of an interview process, which I successfully passed, demonstrating my skills in developing unique and interactive applications.
-The entire game is crafted using Flutter and Custom Painters, with no pre-made images, showcasing a fully custom and dynamic UI.
+The entire game is crafted using Flutter and Custom Painters, with 1 single pre-made image, showcasing a fully custom and dynamic UI.
 Players must form words from letters arranged in a dynamic wheel, using a specified central letter as part of each word.
 The game is both fun and educational, enhancing word recognition and cognitive speed.

 Features